Crunchyalex/AnalogForms/README.md

 # Starting out

-Before the 2019 spring semester at ITU could really get going, Jonas and I had to create new shift forms for Analog.
+Before the 2019 spring semester began, Jonas and I had to create new shift forms for Analog.
-We needed to make the shift report for opening, middle and closing shifts, but also the "receiving of goods" forms.
+These were the shift report for opening, middle and closing shifts, but also the "receiving of goods" forms.

 The forms were to be created on [CognitoForms](https://www.cognitoforms.com/).
 Where the submitted form data is sent to [Podio](http://Podio.com) through [Zapier](https://zapier.com/).
 Zapier and Podio are both super exciting, and helpful tools, but for this post, we'll focus on Cognito Forms.